Lebanese Forces (militia): Mountain War

 After the Israeli invasion, the IDF troops settled in the Chouf and Aley from party militias, the Lebanese Forces returned to the Christian villages which had been occupied by the PSP for seven years, and many Christian civilians from the districts returned after having fled earlier in the war.
-However, soon after, clashes broke out between the Lebanese Forces and the Druze militias who had now taken over the districts and had earlier kicked out the Christian inhabitants.
+However, soon after, clashes broke out between the Lebanese Forces and the Druze militias, who had now taken over the districts and had earlier kicked out the Christian inhabitants.
 The main Druze militiamen came from the Progressive Socialist Party, led by Walid Jumblatt, in alliance with the Syrian Army and Palestinian militants who had not departed Lebanon in 1982.
 For months, the two fought what would later be known as the "Mountain War."
 At the peak of the battle, Israeli troops infamously abandoned the area, handing the best tactical positions over to the Druze militias and their allies as punishment for the Christians' refusal to sign the 17 May peace agreement with Israel, and leaving the Christian forces to fight.

-At the same time, a small number of ill-equipped Lebanese Forces troops also fought battles against the Palestinian and Druze militias and the Syrian troop east of the southern city of Sidon.
+At the same time, a small number of ill-equipped Lebanese Forces troops also fought battles against the Palestinian and Druze militias and the Syrian troops east of the southern city of Sidon.
 The outcome was also a Progressive Socialist Party victory and a contiguous Druze Chouf district with access to Lebanese sea ports.

 Jumblatt's militia then overstepped itself by advancing further into Souk El Gharb, a village also held by the Lebanese Forces.
-After fierce battles and severe casualties the attackers were pushed back.
-However, the Lebanese Forces eventually handed over their positions in Souk El Gharb to the Lebanese army which had great interests in defending the town due to the strategic importance it holds for the army and the Lebanese government as the town lies on the flanks of the Ministry of Defense and the Presidential Palace.
-After the retreat, the Lebanese Forces freed up more than 2,500 fighters including elite units to fight on other fronts.
+After fierce battles and severe casualties, the attackers were pushed back.
+However, the Lebanese Forces eventually handed over their positions in Souk El Gharb to the Lebanese army which had great interests in defending the town due to the strategic importance it holds for the army and the Lebanese government, as the town lies on the flanks of the Ministry of Defense and the Presidential Palace.
+After the retreat, the Lebanese Forces freed up more than 2,500 fighters, including elite units to fight on other fronts.

-On 9 October 1984, Fadi Frem would be replaced as commander in chief by Bachir Gemayel’s nephew Fouad Abou Nader.
+On 9 October 1984, Fadi Frem would be replaced as commander in chief by Gemayel’s nephew Fouad Abou Nader.
 His election was supported by Amin Gemayel, and the Kataeb, who sought to establish his influence over the Lebanese Forces.
 Fadi Frem and Amin Gemayel were in disagreement in regards to Syria as Amin was more reconciliatory while Frem was strict in his refusal to deal with the Syrians.